 The QA engineers will help ensure the products’ compliance with the specifications and all applicable fintech industry standards throughout the development process.
 Your MVP or full-scale product must be tested at the end of every sprint or after each feature delivery.

-The testers strive to detect all errors in the functionalities and code and any vulnerabilities.
-They check the app’s functionality and performance, security, integrations, and system components using manual and automated techniques.
 After their final approval, the product can be released to a small, controlled group of users.
 Their feedback and analytics, along with stress-testing the servers, will help increase your odds of success when the app hits the market.

 The dev team’s experience will be valuable again when the app undergoes a review process in the App Store and Google Play.